8 Tips For Designing Business Cards

 Business cards or as I like to refer to them as conversation starter then memory joggers and aided recall on who was the guy/gal who does that.
-The power of a business card has evolved from the desktop rolodex or as I prefer, the always reliable zip lock bag, to the online business card manager.
-Technology has taken us from searching the rolodex to manually inputting in contacts to scanning in the information.
+The power of a business card has evolved from the desktop Rolodex or as I prefer, the always reliable zip lock bag, to the online business card manager.
+Technology has taken us from searching the Rolodex to manually inputting in contacts to scanning in the information.

 This change in the way we handle business cards has also changed the value of the design of a business card.
 Creating a cool business card is still a priority however with all the do it yourself templates the coolness can lack and more importantly the differentiation has diminished.
 Budgets do not always support hiring a graphic design agency to design a business card so here are some tips to keep in mind.

-1. Layout.
-Horizontal or Vertical?
 The size of a standard business card does not change so deciding if a horizontal or vertical card will work best is determined by the logo design and the amount of information on the card.

-2. Information.
-The amount of information varies generally by size of company, industry as well as the best way to contact you.
+The amount of information varies generally by the size of the company, industry as well as the best way to contact you.
 The logo, your name, title (although some are eliminating this), phone number, email and address (again this is being eliminated).
 A good rule is to have the best way to contact you.
 If you are an avid tweeter, then your twitter name should be included, as a small business if your address is your home then omitting this might be a good idea.

-4. Fonts.
 The font that is chosen for your logo is not necessarily the best choice for the information on your card.
 Look at each character and make sure that they are legible.
 There are so many fonts that can make a number or letter look different that can change the appearance.

 The way we interact with business cards has changed however the importance of having a business card that represents your business has not.
 Meeting someone for the first time face to face is still brings out traditional tried and true business card.
 The lasting impression, the memory jogger that can set you apart from everyone in the room.